Sarah C. K. Moore ’00 credits her time at Guilford College for inspiring her to become an advocate for equity and social justice.

 “My education through Guilford was broad, interdisciplinary and encouraged critical thinking,” she says.
 “While at Guilford, I was encouraged to seek out opportunities to serve as an advocate and promote equity and social justice.”

-Learn more about Guilford’s majors in history and education studies.
-And then schedule a visit to campus to meet faculty and students who share your interests!
+Learn more about Guilford’s majors, and then schedule a visit to campus to meet faculty and students who share your interests!